Nancy Pelosi: The most powerful woman in American politics. Period.

 Representatives who were largely unknown outside their home communities became cable news sensations when they filed articles of impeachment against Donald Trump, even though such measures had little to no chance of passing the House without support from Ms Pelosi and her leadership team.

-But even as her committee chairs launched countless probes into Mr Trump’s administration, his private businesses, and the possible nexus between them, Ms Pelosi held off on giving permission for Democrats to follow through on what then-newly-elected Representative Rashida Tlaib vowed rather crudely to do: “Impeach the motherf**ker”.
+But even as her committee chairs launched countless probes into Mr Trump’s administration, his private businesses and the possible nexus between them, Ms Pelosi held off on giving permission for Democrats to follow through on what then-newly-elected representative Rashida Tlaib vowed rather crudely to do: “Impeach the motherf**ker”.

 That all changed on 24 September of that year, when Ms Pelosi strode to a lectern outside her office and announced that the House would pursue an inquiry into whether Mr Trump would be impeached for seeking help from a foreign leader to damage a potential 2020 election opponent.

-“The actions of the Trump presidency have revealed the dishonorable fact of the president’s betrayal of his oath of office, betrayal of our national security and betrayal of the integrity of our elections,”she said, standing before a backdrop of American flags.
-“Therefore, today, I am announcing the House of Representatives is moving forward with an official impeachment inquiry”.
+“The actions of the Trump presidency have revealed the dishonourable fact of the president’s betrayal of his oath of office, betrayal of our national security and betrayal of the integrity of our elections,” she said, standing before a backdrop of American flags.
+“Therefore, today, I am announcing the House of Representatives is moving forward with an official impeachment inquiry.”

-After a month of depositions and investigations by the House Intelligence, Oversight, and Foreign Affairs committees, the House voted to authorise a series of hearings before the Intelligence Committee (led by a close ally of Ms Pelosi, Representative Adam Schiff).
+After a month of depositions and investigations by the House Intelligence, Oversight, and Foreign Affairs committees, the House voted to authorise a series of hearings before the Intelligence Committee, led by a close ally of Ms Pelosi, representative Adam Schiff.

-Mr Schiff’s panel ran a monthlong set of investigative hearings during which a set of blockbuster witnesses testified that Mr Trump had indeed tried to hold up hundreds of millions of dollars worth of defence aid to Ukraine as a way of forcing Ukrainian President Volodymyr Zelensky to announce investigations into Joe Biden and his son, Hunter Biden.
+Mr Schiff’s panel ran a month-long set of investigative hearings during which a set of blockbuster witnesses testified that Mr Trump had indeed tried to hold up hundreds of millions of dollars worth of defence aid to Ukraine as a way of forcing Ukrainian president Volodymyr Zelensky to announce investigations into Joe Biden and his son, Hunter Biden.

 The Intelligence Committee adopted a report finding that Mr Trump “personally and acting through agents within and outside of the U.S. government, solicited the interference of a foreign government, Ukraine, to benefit his reelection”.
 On 10 December, the House Judiciary Committee announced that it would consider two articles of impeachment against the president, charging him with abuse of power and obstruction of Congress.
 The House approved both on 18 December, making Mr Trump just the third US president to face trial in the Senate.

-Mr Trump’s Senate trial started in mid-January 2020, and wrapped up with his acquittal by all GOP senators save for Utah’s Mitt Romney.
+Mr Trump’s Senate trial started in mid-January 2020 and wrapped up with his acquittal by all GOP senators, save for Utah’s Mitt Romney.

-Just under a year later, rioters stormed the Capitol in hopes of preventing Congress from certifying Mr Trump’s loss to Mr Biden, with some screaming Ms Pelosi’s name as they searched for her while ransacking her private office.
+Just under a year later, rioters stormed the Capitol in hopes of preventing Congress from certifying Mr Trump’s election loss to Mr Biden, with some screaming Ms Pelosi’s name as they searched for her while ransacking her private office.

-On 13 January — nearly a year to the day that Ms Pelosi had signed off on Mr Trump’s first impeachment — the House voted to impeach him a second time for inciting the riot.
+On 13 January – nearly a year to the day after Ms Pelosi had signed off on Mr Trump’s first impeachment – the House voted to impeach him a second time for inciting the riot.

 This time, seven Republican senators joined with the upper chamber’s Democrats and independents in judging Mr Trump guilty, but even that wasn’t enough to meet the two-thirds threshold to convict him.